-The Housing Revenue Account is ring fenced and therefore all expenditure is funded from Housing rents and government subsidies.
-The legislation requires authorities to maintain a reasonable balance on this account.
-At 31st March 2005 the balance of £0.477m was carried forward into 2005/2006.
+The Housing Revenue Account is ring fenced and therefore all expenditure is funded from housing rents and government subsidies.
+At 31st March 2005 a balance of £0.477m was carried forward into 2005/2006.

 The Statement of Accounts is intended to provide readers with useful detail on the Council's financial affairs.
-If you require further information please contact the Accounting Services Division at the Town Hall on (01325) 388326.
+If you require further information please contact Peter Carrick of the Accounting Services Division at the Town Hall on (01325) 388326.